zemelkajakub/zonda-wallet-monitor/README.md

 ### Configuration Variables

-The `app/settings/settings.py` file contains the following variables that can be configured from environment variables:
+The `app/settings/settings.py` file contains the following variables that can delivered from environment variables or `app/.env` file:

 - `SENDGRID_API_KEY`: The API key used for authentication to SendGrid - requires an account
 - `ZONDA_API_KEY`: Your personal Zonda API key.
 It is recomennded to limit permission for that particular key.